Feras10001/Google-Course-For-Automation-Through-Python/README.md

 # Google-Course-For-Automation-Through-Python
-Submitting project under related to this course
+Submitting projects under related to this course